renesugar/kotlin-spec/docs/src/md/kotlin.core/declarations.md

 - All the primary constructor parameters must use the property syntax;
 - They implicitly inherit `kotlin.Annotation` class (and cannot have any other base classes);
 - They cannot implement interfaces;
-- They are implicitly final and cannot be inherited from;
+- They are implicitly closed and cannot be inherited from;
 - They may not have any member functions, properties not declared in the primary constructor or any overriding declarations;
 - They cannot have companion objects;
 - They cannot have nested classes;
+- They cannot have type parameters;
 - The types of primary constructor parameters are limited to:
     - `kotlin.String`;
     - `kotlin.KClass`;